yasiryagi/helpdesk/roles/validators/README.md

 If you don't want to use the default settings, here are some of the options you can configure.

 #### Bonding preferences
-The bonding preferences decides on how where your (Joy) staking rewards are distributed.
+The bonding preferences decides on how your (Joy) staking rewards are distributed.
 There are three alternatives:
 1. `Stash account (increase the amount at stake)` (default).

 This automatically sends all rewards the `stash` address, where it gets bonded as an additional stake.
 This will increase your probability of staying in the `validator` set.